-The Nabanga Pikinini projects 2007 The first six Nabanga Pikinini books for children were produced.
-A custom story was chosen from each of the provinces in Vanuatu: Torba, Malampa, Penama, Sanma, Shefa and Tafea.
-A set was distributed to each primary school in Vanuatu.
+The Nabanga Pikinini projects (All books, games and the map were distributed to the pre-primary and primary schools throughout Vanuatu.)
+2007 The first six Nabanga Pikinini books for children were produced.
 These books were described by Lonely Planet as “gorgeous”, and not to be missed: Rowan McKinnon South Pacific (4th Ed, Lonely Planet Publications, 2009), p 560.
 2009 Nabanga Pikinini Book 1, a 76 page collection of twenty two custom stories, was published in English and French.
-Ten copies were distributed into each primary school in Vanuatu.
 2012 Nabanga Pikinini book 1 was translated into Japanese by Seiichi Naka.
 2012/2013 Nabanga Pikinini book 1 was translated into Bislama for the first time.
-The English and French versions were reprinted.
-The Bislama books were distributed into the pre-primary schools in Vanuatu.
 2013/2014 Nabanga Pikinini book 2, a collection of sixteen custom stories was published in Bislama, English and French.
-Copies were distributed into the primary and pre-primary schools of Vanuatu.
-2013/2014 A Map of Vanuatu was compiled and a copy sent to each pre-primary and primary school in Vanuatu.
-2015 Two sets of games were sent to all kindi and primary schools - Mekem Vilij (Build a Village) and Dominos.
-2015/2016 A Rotary Club Kobe in Japan project - 5 small books and games were produced for kindi schools throughout Vanuatu.
-2017 Nasi and friends go to the 2017 Pacific Mini Games - a story book written by Pauline Grindley for the 2017 Pacific Mini Games which were held in Vanuatu.
-50,000 books were printed and given to children in the Primary Schools.
-2020 Agamali - a 108 page book of sand drawings and custom stories from North Pentecost.
-This book was the first book to be translated into Hano the language of the Raga people since the bible was translated before independence.
-11,250 books were printed. |
+2013/2014 A Map of Vanuatu was compiled 2015 Two sets of games were produced - Mekem Vilij (Build a Village) and Dominos.
+2015/2016 5 small books and games were produced for the pre-schools.
+2017 Nasi and friends go to the 2017 Pacific Mini Games - a story book written by Pauline Grindley for the 2017 Pacific Mini Games held in Vanuatu.
+2020 Agamali - a book of sand drawings and custom stories from North Pentecost.
+This was the first book to be translated into Hano, the language of the Raga people, since the bible was translated before independence. |

 2011